maigesPack: A Computational Environment for Microarray Data Analysis: maigesPack organization

-These characteristics of our computational environment give reproducibility to the data analysis process because, once the instantiation graph was defined and executed, it can be stored for an entire data analysis documentation.
+These characteristics of our computational environment give reproducibility to data analysis process because, once the instantiation graph was defined and executed, it can be stored for an entire data analysis documentation.
 Once the graph is stored, all data analysis can be re-executed later, without any difficult.
-Furthermore, if any parameter needs to be altered in any method, or if some data information needs to be modified (like, slide or patient annotation), a new instantiation graph will be created in a simple and efficient way, and the entire analysis can be easily re-executed, which confers robustness to the data analysis process.
+Furthermore, if any parameter needs to be altered in any method, or if some data information needs to be modified (like slide or patient annotation), a new instantiation graph will be created in a simple and efficient way, and all data analysis can be easily re-executed, which confers robustness to the process.

-\section{\pkg{maigesPack} Implementation}
+\section{\texttt{maigesPack} implementation}

 As mentioned above, several computational programs for microarray data analysis have been proposed.
-Most of them are implemented into R statistical program -- \url{http://www.r-project.org} \citep{ihaka_299_1996, R_core} -- that is specially interesting for this type of analysis, since it has several statistical methods and graphical tools implemented, and naturally it was used to implement \proglang{maigesPack}.
+Most of them are implemented into \texttt{R} that is specially interesting for this type of analysis, since it has several statistical methods and graphical tools implemented, and naturally it was used to implement \texttt{maigesPack}.

-In this environment, we use a procedure to load the gene expression data that ensures data integrity regardless the format of numeric tables generated by the image processing program used.
-Additionally, several different packages from CRAN and BioConductor specifically designed for processing, normalization and basic data analyzes have been included.
-Tables~\ref{pacotesR} and~\ref{pacotesBioc} describe the packages from CRAN and from BioConductor that were used, respectively.
+In this environment, it was used a procedure to load gene expression data that ensures data integrity regardless the format of numeric tables generated by the image processing program.
+Additionally, several different packages from CRAN and BioConductor specifically designed for processing, normalization and basic data analysis have been included.
+Tables~\ref{pacotesR} and~\ref{pacotesBioc} describes used packages both from CRAN and BioConductor, respectively.